alexksikes/mass-scraping/README.md

 Mass Scraping
 =============

-Mass Scraping is a module to quickly download and scrape websites on a massive scale.
+Mass Scraping is a module to quickly and easily download and scrape websites on a massive scale.
 It has been successfully used to download and scrape web resources such as [PubMed](http://www.ncbi.nlm.nih.gov/pubmed) (20M documents) or [IMDb](http://www.imdb.com/) (1.2M documents).
 This module was first created to scrape information from the California's state licensing board of contractors in order to build [Chiefmall.com](http://www.chiefmall.com).

 The use of this module goes through four steps.
 First you generate a list of URLs.
 Second you use retrieve.py to massively download from the list of URLs.
 The raw data is stored and possibly compressed in a efficient directory structure called a repository.
 Third a program called extract.py is used to parse the information of interest from the files in a repository using configuration files.
 Configuration files are made of regular expressions, post transform callback functions and optionaly SQL type fields for populate.py program (see below for explanation).
 Fourth populate.py is used to populate the information into the database.

 A toy example illustrating all steps is provided in the example/ directory.
 The process is applied in order to scrape all movie information from IMDb.

-1. Generate URLs
+1) Generate URLs
 ----------------

 The first thing you need to do is look for patterns in the URLs.
 For example in IMDb, URLs are generated as www.imdb.com/title/tt{title_id}.
 A scripts could be written to list all the URLs of interest.
 In the example directory we only have 10 URLs from IMDb in example/urls/urls.

-2. Retrieve
+2) Retrieve
 -----------

 Next you use the program retrieve.py to masively download all the data from your list URLs.
 With retrieve you can control the number of parallel threads, sleep after x number of seconds or shuffe the list of urls.
 The data may be stored in an efficient directory structure called a repository.